AthenaAugousta/HETEAC-Flex/README.md

 ## 2. OEM routine

 The OEM routine starts with an initial guess for the state vector.
-The initial guess is assigned automatically and it is the result of a decision tree.
+The initial guess is assigned automatically and it is the result of a decision tree (code><b>des_tree.m</b></code>).